About Qualia Architecture

 Working Together

-If the material carries depth worth preserving, that's the right place to start.
+If the material carries depth worth preserving, that is the right place to start.